danielancines/my-business-app/Back-end/README.md

 export **<NODE_ENV>** - production or development - It makes difference at log level;

-# Installing packages:
+# Installing and running:

 Install node packages
 ```bash
 $ npm install
 ```

 Start the application.
-You need to set environment variables first, otherwise the api won't run.
+You need to set the environment variables first, otherwise the api won't run.
 ```bash
 $ npm start
 ```